Fritware: Composition and techniques

 Fritware was invented in the Medieval Islamic world to give a strong white body, which, combined with tin-glazing of the surface, allowed it to approximate the white colour, translucency, and thin walls of Chinese porcelain.
 True porcelain was not manufactured in the Islamic world until modern times, and most fine Islamic pottery was made of fritware.
 Frit was also a significant component in some early European porcelains.

 Although its production centres may have shifted with time and imperial power, fritware remained in continued use throughout the Islamic world with little significant innovation.
 The technique was used to create many other significant artistic traditions such as lustreware, Raqqa ware, and Iznik pottery.

-Raw materials in one contemporary recipe used in Jaipur are quartz powder, glass power, Fuller's earth, borax and Tragacanth gum.
+Raw materials in one contemporary recipe used in Jaipur are quartz powder, glass powder, fuller's earth, borax and tragacanth gum.
 Raw materials for a glaze are reported to be glass powder, lead oxide, borax, potassium nitrate, zinc oxide and boric acid.
 The blue decoration is cobalt oxide.

 History

 Frit is crushed glass that is used in ceramics.
 The pottery produced from the manufacture of frit is often called 'fritware' but has also been referred to as "stonepaste" and "faience" among other names.
-Fritware was innovative because the glaze and the body of the ceramic piece were made of nearly the same materials allowing them to fuse better and less likely to flake and could also be fired at a lower temperature.
-Such traditions of low firing temperatures were not uncommon throughout the Middle East and Central Asia, having examples of the technique dating to the 11th century BC when it may have been developed.
+Fritware was innovative because the glaze and the body of the ceramic piece were made of nearly the same materials, allowing them to fuse better, be less likely to flake, and could also be fired at a lower temperature.

-The manufacture of proto-fritware began in Iraq in the 9th century AD under the Abbasid Caliphate, and with the establishment of Samarra as its capital in 836 there is extensive evidence of ceramics in the court of the Abbasids both in Samarra and Baghdad.
+The manufacture of proto-fritware began in Iraq in the 9th century AD under the Abbasid Caliphate, and with the establishment of Samarra as its capital in 836, there is extensive evidence of ceramics in the court of the Abbasids both in Samarra and Baghdad.
 A ninth-century corpus of 'proto-stonepaste' from Baghdad has "relict glass fragments" in its fabric.
 The glass is alkali-lime-lead-silica and, when the paste was fired or cooled, wollastonite and diopside crystals formed within the glass fragments.
 The lack of "inclusions of crushed pottery" suggests these fragments did not come from a glaze.
 The reason for their addition would have been to release alkali into the matrix on firing, which would "accelerate vitrification at a relatively low firing temperature, and thus increase the hardness and density of the [ceramic] body."

 Following the fall of the Abbasid Caliphate, the main centres of manufacture moved to Egypt where true fritware was invented between the 10th and the 12th centuries under the Fatimids, but the technique then spread throughout the Middle East.